 Over 60 years ago, the village of Lemoyne was abandoned.
-The town has returned as Lake McConaughy’s water level has dropped nearly 60 feet; however, it’s still a very distinctive ghost town since it has a borderline Atlantis look to it, once full of people, and ended up underwater.
+The town has returned as Lake McConaughy’s water level has dropped nearly 60 feet; however, it’s still a distinctive ghost town since it has a borderline Atlantis look, once full of people, and ended up underwater.

 Just north of the old townsite, “New Lemoyne” was constructed, but the “New” never caught on, and residents continued to refer to the new town as Lemoyne.

 Many residents chose to create new homes elsewhere rather than relocate to the new site, resulting in several heartbreaking farewells when the original Lemoyne was dismantled and relocated away.

 A similar scenario occurred at the Harlan County Reservoir.
 When the water level was low a few years ago, visitors could wander through the ruins of Republican City, which had been relocated to higher ground before the dam was constructed.
 You might never know what’s hiding underwater.

 Most of these towns came off as stop points since commercial transportation was in its development era to become how we know it today.
 Because there is a large amount of land to cover in the state, people in business needed towns to supply their needs without impacting the production price or time.
 Due to their deficient populations, Nebraska is littered with ghost towns and deserted areas.